-The loan to MHL has the same maturity and is repayable to MHF on 23 September 2041.
+The loan receivable from MHL (note 7) has the same maturity and interest rate as the 30-year bond and is repayable to MHF on 23 September 2041.

 The set-up costs, discount and premium on issue are passed through to MHL.